-While RushTranslate does not offer credentials evaluation services, we do offer certified translation services, which is required before credential evaluation.
+While RushTranslate does not offer credentials evaluation services, we do offer certified translation services, which are required before credential evaluation.
 When ordering a certified translation, you’ll need to include notarization and a hard copy as the original notarized certified translation with wet ink signatures and stamps will be required by the credential evaluation specialist to authenticate the translation.

 Credential evaluation enables the accurate comparison of academic and professional degrees earned in one country to the standards of another country.
-Credential evaluation is not a part of the translation process but performed by a separate specialist after your source document has been translated.
+Credential evaluation is not a part of the translation process but is performed by a separate specialist after your source document has been translated.
 Our clients often use World Education Services (WES) and Educational Perspectives for credential evaluation.

 This service is especially relevant to students who may be applying for academic opportunities inside the U.S. when their previous academic work was completed in non-U.S. institutions.
-Not all universities, for example, operate on the common 4.0-scale that forms the basis for academic transcripts in this country.
-The same is true for bachelor’s degrees, master’s degrees or doctorates, such as in medicine or other fields.
+Not all universities, for example, operate on the common 4.0 scale that forms the basis for academic transcripts in this country.
+The same is true for bachelor’s degrees, master’s degrees, or doctorates, such as in medicine or other fields.